 The iron and steel industry, as well as the chemical and petrochemical industry, were particularly encouraged by the Chinese leadership during the 1960’s.
 Shipbuilding and the construction of large-scale plants (e.g. oil rigs, large machines) account for 50% of the manufacturing sector.

 The textile industry is the oldest branch of industry in China.
 China is the world leader in the manufacture of cotton and wool fabrics.
+See China Sourcing Company.
 The electrotechnical industry, the manufacture of televisions and washing machines has seen strong growth over the past few decades.
 The high technology sector is still underdeveloped.
 Aircraft construction and the start of a computer industry are planned.

 China – the country of the future

-If China’s enormous economic growth of the past few years can be maintained, China will be one of the leading economies in the world in 10 to 20 years.
+If China’s enormous economic growth of the past few years can be maintained, China will be the leading economy in the world in 10 to 20 years.
 Nevertheless, the future forecasts must be viewed critically.
 Only if the enormous social and environmental problems can be successfully mastered will economic growth keep pace.

 Chinese culture is one of the oldest advanced cultures in the world.
 Its beginnings go back around 3500 years.
 The cultural traditions still have an effect today.
 Since the 16th century BC.
 Dynasties existed in China with a king at their head; in the 3rd century it became an empire.